 Great customer service is a three course meal: Food for thought on retaining your customers

-I recently went through a rather tedious experience moving from one internet service provider to another.
+A ew years ago I went through a rather tedious experience moving from one internet service provider to another.
 The lack of customer service I received in the process of moving, was shocking.
 Numerous calls to close out a really simple cancellation transaction and a total disregard of the value of time – a huge waste of time but an opportunity to reflect and learn from the experience.

 The process of cancellation reminded me of the old saying: